-No significant events have occurred after the balance sheet date that materially affect the financial statements at 31 December 2016.
+No significant events have occurred after the balance date that materially affect the financial statements at 31 December 2016.
+Offices are fitted out for tenants as lease contracts are entered into.

 Outlook

 In the coming year, Management expects that earnings from the leasing activities will increase in connection with the reduction of vacancy and positive results of the negotiations regarding refinancing, which is a condition for the Company's continued operations after 2017.